shanesoh/envoy-opa-compose/README.md

 Run `docker-compose up` to start services.

 A toy `policy.rego` file is used to only permit GET request. `curl -X GET http://localhost:8080/anything` should work but `curl -X POST http://localhost:8080/anything` should fail.

+Environment variables `SERVICE_NAME` and `SERVICE_PORT` refers to the service Envoy is proxying.
+These env variables will replace the variables in `envoy.yaml`.
+See `./compose/envoy/entrypoint.sh` for more details.